Construction and Emotional Safety

 Lived experience challenges the room.
 Clinical expertise keeps people safe.” – Dr. K.

-Emotional Safety in Practice: Job Sites, Leadership, and Risk
+Emotional Safety in Practice: Architecture in Action

 On job sites, emotional safety shows up as: